yo-yo-yo-jbo/ransomware_in_a_minute/README.md

 In terms of security, Symmetric ciphers are very fast and very safe, and in fact, are quite resilient even against Quantum Computers.
 This is not a Quantum Computing blogpost, but I will mention that the best known algorithm to crack generic Symmetric encryption systems is [Grover's algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) which can be used to bruteforce a searchspace of keys in `O(sqrt(N))` time complexity - which sounds amazing, until you realize doubling the key size for Symmetric Ciphers completely solves the problem.

 ## Asymmetric encryption
+Asymmetric encryption is much more modern.
+Imagine a scneaio where we all just use symmetric encryption - that means that to secure a line (let's say - between you and your bank) you'd have to exchange a *secret* (which is the symmetric key) with your bank by physically meeting them in a secure manner.
+Obviously that's not scalable.
+That problem was solved by coming up with asymmetric encryption - we have two different keys now:
+- A `private key` - known only to the entity that generated the key.
+- A `public key` - distributed everywhere.